indrora/ponzu/docs/spec.md

 All checksums in version 1 of Ponzu are BLAKE2b-512 as defined by [RFC 7693](https://www.rfc-editor.org/rfc/rfc7693).

-The value of the checksum is either:
+The value of the checksum is the CBOR data plus any body portion.

-* For full 4K records with a zero length, the BLAKE2b-512 of the CBOR data
-* For full 4K records with a nonzero length, the BLAKE2b-512 of the data and portion
-* For half (2K) records with a non-zero length, the BLAKE2b-512 of the data portion.

 If a checksum is all zero, it's considered "unknown" or "uncalculated".
 Unknown checksums are not invalid -- they are simply considered unverified.